Sleep-Country/samplegcpcloudrun/Readme.md

-This repo contains the cloudbuild and cloud deploy pipeline.
+This repo contains the cloudbuild and cloud deploy pipeline